 (Installed Chromecast (Gray round device) to HDMI selector)

-Chromecast will work on a Windows 10 computer (eliminating the requitements in the previous paragraph) using a Chromecast browser and the wi fi on your computer.
-You can using streaming services from others (using the Chromecast browser) to work on your tv.
+Chromecast will work on a Windows 10 computer (eliminating the requirements in the previous paragraph) using a Chromecast browser and the wi fi on your computer.
+You can using streaming services from others (using the Chromecast browser) to work on your TV.